derekalvarado/learning-directives/README.md

 **Naming**

-Always prefix your directives to avoid custom collisions and make it obvious that an element is a directive
+Always prefix your directives to avoid custom collisions with possible future html or Angular spec, and to make it obvious that an element is a directive.

 Keep the naming consistent, following Angular conventions Organize your templates and javascript into their own folders